 This is the best site to leave a message about Ganz, as they are read by his family & friends.
 Click on banner above to visit the site / guestbook.

 The main memorial is placed just a couple yards from where Officer Ganz was shot.
 Located on the East side of of the Bank of America building in the Manhattan Village Mall.
 3200 Sepulveda Blvd, MB, 90266

 In 2005, over 11 years after Martin Ganz's death, these signs were finally placed on the 405 freeway, between Rosecrans and Inglewood Aves.
 Read about it below....

 The most recent memorial was added to the new Manhattan Beach Police Dept. building, honoring Ganz and the other two MBPD Line-of-Duty deaths

 Any death in the Line of Duty is an especially tragic event.
 For whatever reason, Ganz's murder stood out.
 Maybe is was the 9-month manhunt for his killer, or, the pretty fiancee, or the fact that "South Bay Cops Don't Get Killed Like That" (proven horribally wrong again in a Torrance Holiday Inn a couple months later).
 Stories continue to be published about Ganz, even 20 years later.
 Here are some of the stories we've found over the years

 Special mention needs to be said for the Daily Breeze's Larry Altman.
-As a new crime beat reporter, Altman followed the trial and has been an important partner in keeping Martin's name and story alove to this day...
+He is now retired, but as a new crime beat reporter, Altman followed the trial and had been an important partner in keeping Martin's name and story alive...

 Today marks the 17th anniversary of the Dec.
 27, 1993 slaying of Manhattan Beach police Officer Martin Ganz.